Credible takeaways

 If you have federal student loans, refinancing might not be the best option since you'd lose benefits like flexible repayment options and access to loan forgiveness programs.
 Instead, you could switch to an income-driven repayment plan, which adjusts your payments based on your income.
 Additionally, any remaining loan balance is forgiven after you make the required number of payments.

-You can also extend your repayment term as long as 30 years to reduce your monthly payment.
-Keep in mind, though, that a longer repayment term means you'll pay more in interest over time.
+A Direct Consolidation Loan can sometimes lower your monthly payment by extending your repayment term to up to 30 years with a Standard or Graduated repayment plan.
+Keep in mind that a longer repayment term means you'll pay more in interest over time.

 Budget to manage existing loan payments

-Try cutting back on discretionary expenses like dining out or entertainment.
-If that's not enough, consider reducing fixed costs, such as moving to a more affordable place to live, to free up more room in your budget.
+If you can't lower your monthly payments through refinancing or other options, try adjusting your budget to accommodate them, including cutting back on discretionary expenses like dining out or entertainment.
+If that's not enough, consider reducing fixed costs, like moving to a more affordable place to live to free up more room in your budget.

-You can also explore ways to increase your income, like taking on a side gig or finding a better-paying job.
+You can also explore ways to increase your income, including taking on a side gig or finding a better-paying job.
 Some employers even offer student loan repayment assistance as part of their benefits package, so consider looking for job opportunities that offer this perk.

 FAQ